panchitowok2/chat-js/README.md

 # chat-js
-This is a proyect implemented to pass the curse of distributed programming lab.
+This is a proyect implemented to pass the grade of distributed programming lab.
 HOW TO EXECUTE:
 You should be have installed node and npm, then run: npm start run